 - Season: May 1 – September 6, 2021

 - Admission: FREE

-- Notes for 2020: Programs for the Wildlife Wednesdays are subject to change.
-Limit to 50 guests at a time.
+- Notes for 2021: Programs for the Wildlife Wednesdays are subject to change.

 Menominee Park Beach